sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/checks.md

 ## Proxy checks

-Sensu supports running proxy checks where the results are considered to be for an entity that isn’t actually the one executing the check, regardless of whether that entity is a Sensu agent entity or a proxy entity.
+Sensu supports running proxy checks that associate events with a entity that isn’t actually executing the check, regardless of whether that entity is an agent entity or a proxy entity.
 Proxy entities allow Sensu to monitor external resources on systems and devices where a Sensu agent cannot be installed, like a network switch or a website.
 You can create a proxy check using [`proxy_entity_name`][35] or [`proxy_requests`][36].

+When you create a proxy check, make sure the check definition includes a subscription that matches the subscription of at least one agent entity to define which agents will run the check.
+Proxy entities do not use subscriptions.

+To avoid duplicate events, use the [`round_robin` check attribute][43] with proxy checks.
+Read [Round robin checks][52] and [Proxy entities and round robin scheduling][86] to learn more.

+Read [Monitor external resources with proxy entities][28] to learn how to create proxy checks to generate events for one or more proxy entities.

 ### Use a proxy check to monitor a proxy entity

 When executing checks that include a `proxy_entity_name`, Sensu agents report the resulting events under the specified proxy entity instead of the agent entity.
-If the proxy entity doesn't exist, Sensu creates the proxy entity when the event is received by the backend.
+If the proxy entity doesn't exist, Sensu creates the proxy entity when the backend receives the event.
-To avoid duplicate events, we recommend using the `round_robin` attribute with proxy checks.

 #### Example proxy check using `proxy_entity_name`

-The following proxy check runs every 60 seconds, cycling through the agents with the `proxy` subscription alphabetically according to the agent name, for the proxy entity `sensu-site`.
+The following proxy check runs every 60 seconds, cycling through the agents with the `run_proxies` subscription alphabetically according to the agent name, for the proxy entity `sensu-site`.

 {{< language-toggle >}}